pleituer/neuralNet/README.md

 - Dense Layer
 - Activations (tanh, sigmoid, ReLU, variations of ReLU, softmax, and more)
 - GRUs (a simplistic one with one internal weight and one internal activation function, tanh, and its called `SGRU`)
-- allowing users to implement other custom GRUs
 - LSTM (still in progress of debugging)
 - FFNNs
 - RNNs
+- CNNs
 - Training, testing, and visualizing the outputs for FFNNs and RNNs (not visualizing yet though)

 Will implement
 - visualizing of RNNs
-- Convolutional Neural Networks
 - other GRUs
+- Custom Layers

 ## How to use: